Construction Accident Claim

 Many injuries sustained on a building site will prevent the injured party from working as a builder or construction worker in the future, leaving them without a trade or livelihood.
 Therefore, if you (or a loved one) has suffered any kind of construction site injury that wasn’t your fault, you may be entitled to claim construction accident compensation.

 I’ve Been Injured on a Building Site – Am I Eligible to Claim?

 If you’ve suffered an injury on a construction or building site, you may be entitled to make a claim for compensation.
 So long as the injury wasn’t caused by your own negligence, you will be able to make a claim for construction site injury compensation.

-What can I do to assist my construction compensation claim?
+What can I do to assist my construction accident compensation claim?

 If you intend to make a construction accident claim we would strongly advise hiring a reputable solicitor to do so on your behalf.
 Our experienced solicitors have successfully secured compensation for many people who sustained injuries on construction sites.
-If there is sufficient basis for a claim, our experts have the legal knowledge and expertise to ensure you receive the compensation you are owed.
-With that said, in order to maximise your prospects of a successful claim, there are several things you can do to assist our solicitors.
-These are:
+At Tylers our team works on a no win, no fee basis meaning that you will only pay for our services if your claim is successful.

 - Report the incident to your site manager or employer as soon as possible.

-- Ensure that the incident is recorded in the accident book.
+- Making sure that the incident is recorded in the accident book.

 - Provide us with precise information regarding how the accident happened, details of injuries sustained.

 - Collect names and contact details of anyone who witnesses the injury.